 He was skilled at math and even earned a prize in that subject.
 About history, later on he wrote, “History I conquered rather than studied.”
 Maybe he said that to provoke and delight historians, because, in fact, he loved ancient history and geography.

 Learn more about Bonaparte in Egypt

 Napoleon studied next at the elite Military Academy in Paris.
 He was the first Corsican to graduate from there, and he was ranked 42nd out of the class of 58.
 He was given a position as an officer in the artillery in 1785.

-As a young officer stationed in the south of France, he had plenty of practical training: how to fire a cannon, how to position a battery.
+As a young officer stationed in the south of France, he had plenty of practical training: How to fire a cannon and how to position a battery.
 But he also read avidly.
 Apparently, he would skimp on money for food to buy enough books.
 He read all kinds of things.
 The Enlightenment produced military theoreticians, and after France’s defeat in the Seven Years’ War, the French military was working to reform itself.
 For example, Jean-Baptiste Gribeauval had figured out how to make artillery more mobile.
-The Comte de Guibert wrote on flexible and mobile tactics and on the need for citizen armies.
+The Comte de Guibert wrote on flexible and mobile tactics and the need for citizen armies.
 Bonaparte devoured authors like these.

 Learn more: Napoleon Becomes Emperor

 In 1769, just months before Napoleon was born, the French had annexed Corsica and crushed its independence movement.
 Napoleon’s father had fought in that independence movement, so Napoleon grew up hearing stories of Corsican heroism.
 As a student and young soldier, he was obsessed with Corsican politics.
 In his youthful writings, he waxed poetic and patriotic about his homeland.
 He ranted against despotic government in general, but especially in France: “Tyranny, oppression, and injustice are devastating the earth.”